wp-plugins/wordpress-form-manager/readme.txt

 If you don't have access to php.ini, your best bet is to consult your host as to why your site can't send e-mails.

-== Upgrade Notice ==
+== Changelog ==

+= 1.2.10 =
+* rearranged editor sections
+* fixed checkbox list 'required' test
+* added single checkbox 'requried' test

 = 1.2.9 =
-Fixed .csv download bug
+* Fixed .csv download bug

 = 1.2.8 =
-Added e-mail notifications.
+* Added e-mail notifications.

 = 1.2.5 =
-Fixes multisite edit/data page bug.
+* Fixes multisite edit/data page bug.

 = 1.2.4 =
-Fixes an installation error when starting with a fresh plugin install.
+* Fixes an installation error when starting with a fresh plugin install.